sclipman/EPI-ClusT/README.md

   **Optional Parameters:**
   - 'Compute Best Distance Threshold' (when unchecked TransmissionCluster uses the specified threshold)
   - Posterior/Bootstrap Support Threshold
-  - Pairwise Distance File (TransmissionCluster will generate an edge list to graph clusters when a distance file is provided)
+  - Pairwise Distance File (TransmissionCluster will generate an edge list to graph clusters when a distance file is provided.)
-    - *See documentation for details and formatting requirements*
+    - *See documentation for details and formatting requirements.*

 ## Screenshots